A Guide to Union Membership Management and Retention: 7 Tips

 You’ll also be able to quickly process paper lists with pre-populated batches, meaning you’ll spend less time on these administrative tasks and more time building community among your union members.

-It’s also easy to keep track of what each member may owe so that you can better target members that require more engagement.
-Plus, you can generate reports to tell you everything you need to know about your union’s current financial status.
+Lastly, union management software makes it easy to track what each member may owe so that you can better target members requiring more engagement.
+Plus, software with report generation services can tell you everything you need to know about your union’s current financial status, allowing you to quickly assess the data and make important financial decisions.

 Identify new members.

-Additionally, UnionWare’s software is specifically designed to help unions identify new potential members.
-Instead of running all over town to find these new members, use our mapping and geocoding features to quickly pinpoint the location of new workers who might be interested in joining your union.
+UnionWare’s software is specifically designed to help unions identify new potential members.
+Instead of running all over town to find these new members, use our mapping and geocoding expansion module to quickly pinpoint the location of new workers who might be interested in joining your union.

 When managing your union members, remember to put their needs first.
-Purposefully connecting with members, actively asking for their feedback, and driving meaningful engagement will go a very long way to improve your overall management and retention strategies.
+Purposefully connecting with members, actively asking for their feedback, and driving meaningful engagement will greatly improve your overall management and retention strategies.
 Make an effort to regularly check in, connect with new hires, and cultivate a meaningful and supportive community.

 UnionWare can help you achieve all of your union’s goals with our comprehensive organizational software.
-Book a demo today!
+Make member management and retention easier so you can focus on providing the best possible member experience.
+Book a demo today.